Austin Film Commission

 Austin is home to many unique terrains—from lakes to farmland to hill country—all within 45 minutes of downtown.
 When Austin isn't playing itself, our modern downtown has doubled for New York City and Chicago.
 Nothing is too far apart, so company moves are cost effective: film in one of Austin's mid-century neighborhoods and then one of the Americana small towns that surround Austin all in one day.
 Looking for a specific location or want to know Austin location aesthetics for your next production, then please check out the Austin Film Commission Location Database.
 If you have a local property and welcome filming on-site, we welcome you to list in the database.
 For those curious about where some of Austin's most iconic productions were filmed and want to plan a visit, don't miss the Film Tourism Guide.

 The City of Austin offers free film permitting for both Austin's Parks and Right Of Way (streets and sidewalks).
-The only incurred cost is production insurance and any necessary use of police officers for closures.
-Film permits are waived completely for private properties.
+There may be some incurred costs like parking, production insurance and any necessary use of police officers for closures.
+Film permits are waived completely for private properties outside of stunt and practical SFX work.
 Jurisdictions around Austin see plenty of filming too, this is not their first rodeo and the permitting processes are in place for a film friendly experience.

 The Texas Moving Image Industry Incentive Program (TMIIIP), administered by the Texas Film Commission is cash grant based on in-state spending by feature film, television and commercial projects that offers up to 22.5% back to qualifying productions.
 Those projects filming in Austin that qualify for TMIIIP can also apply for the City of Austin’s Economic Development Department's Austin Creative Content Incentive Program, which offers up to 0.75% back to qualifying local film and television projects.
 Additionally, all productions made in Texas can use a Comptroller issued tax exemption on goods rented or purchased for direct use in the production of film, television and commercial projects.